oousmane/pyclidata/README.md

 Credentials are stored securely via `keyring` (OS credential store), never in plain text.

-This is the Python port of the [rclidata](../rclidata) R package.
+This is the Python port of the [rclidata](https://github.com/oousmane/rclidata) R package.
 It uses `python-oracledb`, which needs no JDK and no driver jar -- unlike the R package (which wraps RJDBC and needs a JVM + `ojdbc` jar installed first), there is no separate Java setup step here at all.

-Some Oracle accounts (including CLIDATA's own) use an older password format that requires an extra one-time setup step -- see [Connection error: DPY-3015](#connection-error-dpy-3015) below if you run into that.
+Some Oracle DB (including CLIDATA) use an older password format that requires an extra one-time setup step -- see [Connection error: DPY-3015](#connection-error-dpy-3015) below if you run into that.